Fearless Grandmothers host shoe strike to protest climate change - KEYT | KCOY

 The group is made-up of older women demanding urgent action to address our Earth’s climate emergency.

-Organized aimed to create a safe and physically disgraced event, in which shoes were displayed in place of people who would’ve attended if not for the COVID-19 pandemic.
+Organizers aimed to create a safe and physically distanced event, in which shoes were displayed in place of people who would’ve attended if not for the COVID-19 pandemic.

 “These shoes represent every man, woman and child who are here in spirit to speak about the issue of climate justice,” Fearless Grandmothers activist Jane Fehrenbacher said.